JooNiv/QCut/docs/GateCuts.rst

 =========

 Gate cuts can be used to cut two-qubit gates instead of cutting wires.
 This is done by inserting special gate cut instructions into the circuit.
-Currently only CZ gate cuts are supported so all cut gates get transformed into cut CZ gates with appropriate transpilation.
+Currently only CZ, SWAP, and iSWAP gate cuts are natively supported.
+All cut gates get transformed into cut supported gates with appropriate transpilation.

 .. code:: python